Barbourofelis: Description

-The type species, B. fricki, is considered to have been the largest barbourofelin, as well as the largest nimravid.
+The type species, B. fricki, is considered to have been the largest barbourofeline, as well as the largest nimravid.
 B. fricki was thought to have been a lion-sized predator, having a weight comparable to an African lion, with limb bones indicating a muscular, robust body.
 Individuals within the species have been reconstructed with shoulder heights of around 90 cm.
 In 2021, Barret estimated based on m1 length regression, B. fricki may have weighed up to 328 kg, however a 2024 study found a much lower body mass of 256 kg. ^{Including supplementary materials} B. oregonensis was another large species, described to being similar in size and morphology to B. fricki, although it has some distinctions such as the absence of P4 and M1, as well as a more pronounced transverse.

 The smaller species, B. morrisi, was believed to have been closer to the size of a large leopard and has a shoulder height around 65 cm, being intermediate in size between Sansanosmilus and B. fricki.
 B. piveteaui is described to being similar in size to B. morrisi.
 B. loveorum was suggested to have been larger than B. morrisi.
 In a 2012 paper, Meachen estimated that B. loveorum may have weighed 70 kg on average.
 However, Orcutt and Calde estimated that based on articular width of the humerus, the species may have been larger, weighing between 87-128 kg, with an average weight of 110 kg.

 The genus had the longest canines of all barbourofelines, which were also flattened, indicating a high degree of specialization to its diet.
 These canines had a longitudinal groove on the lateral surface that has been described as a means of allowing blood from a wound they have inflicted to flow away.
 This groove more likely was an adaptation to make the canines lighter while maintaining their strength.
 Other notable traits include the presence of a postorbital bar, the presence of a ventrally extended mental process (bony extensions on either side of the lower jaw), and the shortening of the skull behind the orbits, in addition to having a very robust constitution.
 The barbourofelin was probably very stocky in build, resembling a bear-like lion or lion-like bear.
 Based on its foot structure, species of Barbourofelis might have had a semi-plantigrade walking stance.

 The most extensive selections of bones found for this genus come from B. loveorum and have allowed further inference to the proportions of other members of the genus.